Cafe Murano

 Covent Garden's Italian Anchor

 Tavistock Street sits one block south of the main Covent Garden piazza, which means it catches a specific kind of diner: people heading to the Royal Opera House, theatregoers arriving early enough to sit properly, and the lunchtime trade from the offices and agencies clustered between the Strand and Long Acre.
 The street has none of the tourist churn of the piazza itself, and that distinction shapes what a restaurant here needs to be.
 It needs to be genuinely functional at pace without feeling rushed, and it needs to hold a room that fills and empties on theatre schedules.
-Cafe Murano, at number 36, has been doing exactly that long enough to earn a reputation less built on occasion than on regularity.
+Cafe Murano, at number 36, has been doing exactly that long enough to earn a reputation built on regularity.

 The physical address matters here because WC2 Italian dining is a more contested category than it first appears.
 The neighbourhood draws visitors with no strong loyalty and locals who return precisely because something has already worked for them.
-Holding both audiences without collapsing into a generalist middle — over-large menus, unremarkable pasta, the kind of bread basket that signals a kitchen not paying attention — takes more discipline than the casual label might suggest.
+Holding both audiences without collapsing into a generalist middle, over-large menus, unremarkable pasta, the kind of bread basket that signals a kitchen not paying attention, takes more discipline than the casual label might suggest.

 The Opinionated About Dining Signal